ucb-me-40/CalorAI/README.md

 ```

 ### examples
 This folder should contain all of the problems solved in lecture.
 The file should originally be written in a Jupyter notebook, and then converted to a `.json` file.
-From there we will convert it to a prompt/completion, which is formatted as `.jsonl`.
-This method (IPYNB to JSON to JSONL) is the better engineering approach for a large, high-stakes dataset.
+In the future it may be worthwhile to consider going directly from Jupyter notebooks to `rag_corpus.txt`.
+From there we will add it to `rag_corpus.txt`.

 What is important here is the `"workflow_tags"`.
 If a problem has not been reviewed, you should write
 ```json